Lathyrus belinensis: Description

-Distribution and Habitat
+Distribution and habitat

-L. belinensis is endemic to Turkey, where it is found within the province of Antalya.
+Lathyrus belinensis is endemic to Turkey, where it is found within the province of Antalya.
 Their entire wild population is restricted to an area of 2 km2 on the outskirts of Belin village.
 It naturally grows on rocky, limestone hillsides in temperate grassland and shrubland at elevations of 560 metres above sea level.
 It has also been known to grow in manmade habitats such as graveyards, the sides of roads, railway tracks and margins between arable land.
 It is also occasionally grown outside of its natural range in gardens as a rare ornamental plant.

 Threats

-L. belinensis is threatened due it its entire wild population being found in only one area.
+Lathyrus belinensis is threatened due it its entire wild population being found in only one area.
 The land where it was originally found is heavily overgrazed by livestock, which as a result heavily impacts the survival of L. belinensis.
 A lot of the species original habitat was also destroyed in the process of building a police station.
 Much of the habitat which remained was planted with conifer trees, which shade out the vegetation below.
 This prevents L. belinesis from growing on a lot of its original habitat.